metapensiero/metapensiero.pj/README.rst

 * convert ``dict()`` calls to ES6 ``Map`` object creation;
 * convert *set* literals to ES6 ``Set`` objects.
 Also, update "foo in bar" to use bar.has(foo) for sets;
-* multi-line strings to ES6 template strings (does this make any sense?);

 Done
 ----